finnair/v-validation/packages/core/README.md

 ```
 ## Typing in Version >= 7

-All built-in validators (except `V.shema`) have input and output types.
+All built-in validators (except `V.schema`) have input and output types.
 Typed ObjectValidators can be built with `V.objectType()`.
 Since inferred types tend to get quite long and hard to read, you can also combine them with hand-written types.

 ### Validator Type
 Use `VType<typeof validator>` to get the result type of `validator`.

-Use `VInheritableType<typeof objectValidator> to get the inheritable type of `objectValidator: ObjectValidator<LocalType, Inheritabletype>`.
+Use `VInheritableType<typeof objectValidator> to get the inheritable type of `objectValidator: ObjectValidator<LocalType, InheritableType>`.

-LocalType and Inheritabletype will only differ when `localProperties` or `localNext` are used.
+LocalType and InheritableType will only differ when `localProperties` or `localNext` are used.
 The most obvious use case for this is a class hierarcy with discriminator property to denote a specific type.

 *NOTE: `V.schema` doesn't yet support typing.*